hk1785/MiHC/README.md

 _$ada.pvs_ - The p-values for the local (i.e., uHC(A) and wHC(A)) and global (i.e., MiHC) omnibus higher criticism tests.

 ### References
-* Koh and Zhao.
-A powerful microbial group association test based on the higher criticism analysis for sparse microbial association signals. (_Under revision_).
+* Koh, H., Zhao, N. (2020).
+A powerful microbial group association test based on the higher criticism analysis for sparse microbial association signals. _Microbiome_ 8(63):1:16.

-* Simes (1986).
+* Simes, R.J.
+(1986).
 An improved Bonferroni procedure for multiple tests of significance. _Biometrika_ 73(3):751-754

 ### Example
 Import requisite R packages